DangerKlippers/danger-klipper/docs/TMC_Drivers.md

 #### Configure printer.cfg for sensorless homing

-The `homing_retract_dist` setting must be set to zero in the `stepper_x` config section to disable the second homing move.
-The second homing attempt does not add value when using sensorless homing, it will not work reliably, and it will confuse the tuning process.

 Be sure that a `hold_current` setting is not specified in the TMC driver section of the config.
 (If a hold_current is set then after contact is made, the motor stops while the carriage is pressed against